-What Immigrants Can Be Issued A Notice To Appear?
+Who Can Be Served A Notice To Appear?

 A Notice To Appear may be served on either a lawful permanent resident, an immigrant with a temporary visa, or an undocumented immigrant.
 Generally, it is served on an individual in person.
 But it is often served via regular U.S. mail delivery to an immigrant or his attorney.